 Tensile strains pull on structures commonly damaging inflexible material by stretching and rupturing.
-Over most of the Application Area predicted subsidence will cause maximum tensile strains of 20 mm/m and maximum compressive strains of 27 mm/m (SCT, 2008).
-Tension cracks are expected to appear along the gate edge and progress behind the retreating longwall face at less than 200 mm across the full width extraction longwall blocks.
+Over most of the site predicted subsidence will cause maximum tensile strains of 11 mm/m and maximum compressive strains of 15 mm/m (SCT, 2008).

 This will have little impact on plant roots due to their inherent flexibility.
 Compressive and tensile strains caused by subsidence act on plant roots much the same as a high wind.
 In windy weather, particularly on the leeward side of trees, roots are compressed as the trunk sways away from the wind.
 Roots on the windward side are placed under tension, although this alternates with compression as the trunk sways back and forth.